UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 3. Note the exact minimum, and sometimes maximum, kWh limits required to trigger the discount.

-Where the Credit Hides on the EFL (And What Else You’ll Still Pay)
+Where the Credit Hides on the EFL

-When reviewing the EFL, it is crucial to understand that the “average price” shown in the advertisements often highlights the single best usage tier where the credit applies.
-However, your actual bill comprises several distinct parts.
-The energy charge is what you pay for the electricity itself, while the base charge is a flat monthly fee from your retail provider.
-Additionally, you will see Transmission and Distribution Utility (TDU) delivery charges, which are regulated fees passed through by the local utility to maintain the poles and wires.
+When reviewing the EFL, it is crucial to understand that the “average price” shown in the bold advertisements highlights the single best usage tier where the credit applies.
+However, your actual utility bill comprises several distinct parts that are completely separate from the discount.

 Infographic comparing a house with a good fit for bill credit plans and an apartment with a poor fit.